tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 ---

 I the process of preparing my talk at [Boiling Frogs conference][frogs] in Wrocław I've been reading a lot about REST and Hypermedia APIs.
-Just today I came across two interesting [blog][HAMM1] [posts][HAMM2] by [Arnaud Lauret aka.
-API handyman][twitter], who proposes a **Hypermedia API Maturity Model** (HAMM).
+Just today I came across two interesting [blog][HAMM1] [posts][HAMM2] by [Arnaud Lauret aka API handyman][twitter], who proposes a **Hypermedia API Maturity Model** (HAMM).
 A concept similar to the [Richardson Maturity Model][RMM], but applicable only to Level 3 REST APIs.
-I'm not convinced that all proposed criteria are necessary.
+I'd like to share my thoughts on some of the proposal.

 <!--more-->